fullstack-storyteller/Practice/WebAPI/6-basic-authentication-webapi.md

   - ![login method](./images/25.PNG)
 - Now lets create a basic authentication filter.
 Remember to inherit the class `AuthorizationFilterAttribute` and then override the `OnAuthorization` method.
 Please refer the below code:
   - ![basic authentication filter](./images/26.PNG)
 - Now you have the code for the basic Authentication filter.
-Register is globally in WebApiConfig.cs file.
+Register is globally in WebApiConfig.cs file using `config.Filters.Add(new BasicAuthentication());`.
 Same can be applied as attribute on specific controller or action methods, like we saw earlier.
   - ![registered in WebApiConfig.cs](./images/27.PNG)
 - use this link to encode the username:password to base64 [link](https://www.base64encode.org/)
   - `manish:UZy@996sJR` becomes `bWFuaXNoOlVaeUA5OTZzSlI=`